MuhammadFarooq01/MuhammadFarooq01/README.md

 # Hi, I'm Muhammad Farooq

-I'm a dedicated backend developer specializing in the MERN stack and SQL, with a keen interest in desktop application development using Electron.
-I'm passionate about creating efficient, scalable, and user-friendly applications.
+I'm a  backend developer specializing in the MERN stack and SQL, with a keen interest in desktop application development using Electron.

 ## 🔭 What I'm Working On